The Brilliant Mind of Edison Lee

 The Brilliant Mind of Edison Lee is a comic strip created by John Hambrock and distributed by King Features Syndicate.
 It debuted November 12, 2006.
-While this strip is about a ten-year-old boy genius, Edison Lee, it also has aspects of an editorial cartoon since Edison constantly talks about the US political, and economic situation.
+While this strip is about a ten-year-old boy genius, Edison Lee, it also has aspects of an editorial cartoon since Edison constantly talks about the U.S. political and economic situation.
 In March 2010, the strip was nominated for the National Cartoonists Society's division award in the category Newspaper Comic Strip, along with Zits and Non Sequitur.